palash-s/EduMatrix-AMS-pgsql/README.md

 - **Container Isolation**: Database is not exposed to the public internet (internal Docker network only).

 ## 📜 License
-This project is licensed under (add your license terms here).
+This project is licensed under __.